 Organic Valley | 33% | buttery and creamy |

-- Place the cream cheese into a mixing bowl.
-Add mascarpone OR heavy cream to the bowl along with SIFTED powdered sugar
+Place the cream cheese into a large mixing bowl.
+Add either mascarpone or heavy cream to the bowl and the sifted powdered sugar.

-- Add the vanilla bean paste, if desired.
-When the frosting reaches a fluffy, pipeable consistency, stop right there and do not overmix.
-If you continue beating the frosting, it will separate and gets runny.
+Add vanilla bean paste if desired.
+Stop immediately when the frosting reaches a fluffy, pipeable consistency, and do not overmix.
+If you continue beating the frosting, it will separate and get runny.

-💡Top Tip: Besides not over whipping and using the right ingredients, the best way to thicken cream cheese frosting is to refrigerate it for 30-60 minutes before using
+Besides not overmixing and using the right ingredients, the best way to thicken cream cheese frosting is to refrigerate it for 30-60 minutes before using.

 - Cocoa powder